 The importance of oil and gas to New Zealand

-The upstream oil and gas sector contributes over $2.5 billion to New Zealand’s Gross Domestic Product (GDP), the Government collects approximately $650 million in royalties and tax from the sector annually, and oil exports are worth around $750 million per year.*
+The upstream oil and gas sector contributes over $2.5 billion to New Zealand’s Gross Domestic Product (GDP), the Government collects around $420 million in royalties and tax from the sector annually, and oil exports are worth around $700 million per year.*

 The industry generates over 11,000 jobs nationally, and many of these jobs are highly skilled and specialised.
-Oil and gas workers earn twice the national average salary and create seven times the average value earned per annum, money that is spent in local communities.
+Oil and gas workers earn twice the national average salary, money that is spent in local communities.

 This energy powers industry, heats homes, light cities and transports people and goods.
 In total it provides around 54% of New Zealand's total energy.